sarahhlandis/Viper-Learning-App/readme.md

 - Upon finishing the quiz, the application will generate a quiz report file which the user can take a look at.

 Things to note:
-- All sections will be able to be accessed internally from any other mode.
+- All sections will be able to be accessed internally from any of the other modes.
-- At any given input point, the user can also exit the program completely if they wish.
+- At any given input point, the user can also exit completely or return to the home of the program if they wish.

 ### Implementation Plan
 - Feature 1: I plan to prioritize the user input functionality first and foremost, as this is integral to the application running smoothly.
 Feature 1 will also include the basic translation mode as well.